eventql/eventql/doc/getting-started/first-steps.md

     INSERT INTO access_log (time, session_id, url) VALUES (NOW(), "s2", "/page2");
     INSERT INTO access_log (time, session_id, url) VALUES (NOW(), "s3", "/page1");

-Later, we will use the HTTP API or one of the driver libraries to insert records programatically.
+Later, we will use the [HTTP API](../../api/http/) or one of the [driver libraries](../../api/) to insert records programatically.

 ### Step 4: Query the data

-    select * from test;
+Now let's query the data we just inserted.
+The most simple query returns all rows in the table:

+    SELECT * FROM access_log;

+EventQL aims to be a feature-complete SQL database.
+We're not there just yet, but at this point have most of the standard statements and functions you'd expect (yes, including JOINs).

+For a more complex query example, let's display the top ten pages in the last 4
+hours:

+     SELECT url, count(1) cnt
+     FROM access_log
+     GROUP BY url
+     ORDER BY cnt DESC
+     LIMIT 10;

+That's all for now.
+To dive deeper, check out the ["SQL Query Language" chapter](../../queries/sql/introduction/) for more information on all supported SQL statements, functions and extensions or have a look at the [JavaScript Query API](../../queries/pipelines/mapreduce/)